Most Puget Sound area homeowners will save more than $300 a year by switching

 Where to Live During Repairs

-Standard homeowners policies include coverage for costs you incur that
+Standard homeowners policies include coverage for costs in excess of your

-What to Do If Youve Had a Flood
+What to Do After a Flood

 Standard homeowners policies do not cover flood damage.
 But, if you have